Scranton Brain Injury Lawyer

 Neuropsychological evaluations provide objective evidence of cognitive impairments that might otherwise be dismissed as subjective complaints.
 These detailed assessments measure attention, memory, processing speed, and executive function, compare performance to pre-injury functioning when possible, document emotional and behavioral changes, establish patterns consistent with traumatic brain injury, and provide baseline measurements for tracking recovery.
 Our attorneys work closely with neuropsychologists who can translate these complex test results into compelling evidence for your case.

 Brain injury treatment often continues for years or decades after settlement.
-Your settlement should not only include your current costs but also ongoing therapy, future surgical interventions that may become necessary, medication expenses for managing symptoms, mental health treatment for associated conditions, and regular neurological evaluations and testing.
+Your settlement should not only include your current costs but also ongoing therapy, future surgical interventions that may be necessary, medication expenses for symptom management, mental health treatment for associated conditions, and regular neurological evaluations and testing.
 By documenting these future expenses, we help prevent clients from prematurely depleting their compensation.

 Why You Need an Experienced Scranton Traumatic Brain Injury Lawyer